dannylessio/auto-build-OpenRTK/README.md

 Requirements:
 - A good internet connection.
 - Enough RAM memory.
-If you have less than 2 GB, make sure to have enabled a swap parition.
+If you have less than 2 GB, make sure to have enabled a swap partition.
 - C/C++ compiler.
 - Cmake.
 - Git.